-This recipe for vegan coconut payasam was shared with us by Chef Jason Wyrick of The Vegan Taste.
+This recipe for vegan coconut payasam was originally shared with us by Chef Jason Wyrick of The Vegan Taste.
 Payasam (or kheer) is a traditional South Asian pudding that is made by boiling rice or broken wheat with milk, ghee (butter oil), and sugar, and flavoring it with cardamom, raisins, saffron, pistachios or almonds.
 Though it’s often served with a meal, in Southern Bangladesh payasam is made with glutinous rice and coconut milk for a creamier, dessert-type dish.
 Chef Jason used this as his inspiration to create a delicious dairy-free and egg-free dessert that is optionally gluten-free and quite low in sugar.

 And if this formula sounds a bit familiar, it’s because many say the English version of rice pudding is a direct descendant of Pasayam.